 The very things, that is, that had counted for generations of teenagers before us.
 Yet who before us had believed that to indulge those predilections was to re-make the nation, even remake the universe, and to save them?

 For us, the music told the story.
 We hadn’t heard the Grateful Dead, free, in San Francisco or booed Bob Dylan at Forest Hills and Newport.
-I attended Monterey, Woodstock, and Altamont through films released very shortly after those events.
-By the time I saw any rock on stage, Woodstock had only just become a nation.
-We arrived in the lounge a few seconds late for the revolution.
-So we listened to the music.
+I attended Monterey, Woodstock, and Altamont through films released immediarely after those events.
+By the time I saw any rock on stage, Woodstock had just become a nation.
+We arrived in the lounge only seconds late for the revolution.
+And so we listened to the music.

 But the funny thing is that we began a vogue for retrieving and cataloguing old music.
 In our post-revolutionary utopia, the old had precedence over the new.
 Like scholastic monks, we became connoisseurs of the old, its curators, its explainers.
 We weren’t looking for innovation: we judged everything we heard on how well or poorly it adhered to and imitated canonical forms.
 Chuck Berry and Muddy Waters?
 Great guitarists, we agreed, each in his way.
 George Harrison?
 No way.